 Size & Weight

 Size and weight also vary among these storage drives.
 The SSD is the smallest form factor along with the lightest in weight as well.
-The SSD, as I said earlier, consists of Flash Storage, which is made up of millions of tiny transistors; hence doesn’t require much space and weighs less.
+The SSD, as I said earlier, consists of Flash Storage, which is made up of millions of tiny transistors; hence. it doesn’t require much space and weighs less.
 This results in a small and lighter form factor of the SSDs.

 Also Read: Best Budget Laptops Under $700